Things I use

 I was thrilled when 1Password went cross platform, finally letting me ditch LastPass's awful user interface.
 I know some people are upset with 1Password's rewrite as a universal app using web tech rather than maintaining separate desktop apps for each platform, but I think they've done a good job making it feel relatively native and snappy.

 Honestly I don't really love either of these, but I need to use them.
 I'm a sicko about buying and owning actual music files (like the times of old! remember the iPod?).
 Sadly, music apps aren't very popular any more with music streaming dominating the landscape.
-Musicbee for Windows works well enough to get the job done, and honestly I can't find anything I even half-like for Mac, so I just use the default music app.
+Musicbee for Windows is obtuse but works well.
+Doppler for Mac is pretty polished, and the only music player for Mac I currently like.

 I have a few requirements for music apps: gapless playback, and the ability to browser albums by album artist.
 It doesn't sound like much, but many players fail to have both of those features.
 It seems a lot of players are very "playlist" and "file system" focused.
 I usually just queue up a few albums I like, rather than curating songs for a playlist I will use again.